SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 {% highlight bash %} singularity run bwa-0.7.17.simg {% endhighlight %}

-4) Transfer your container to the cluster into your  `/home` and run it
+4) Transfer your container from your PC to bioinfo-nas.ird.fr into your  `/home` using `filezilla` or scp

+{% highlight bash %} scp bwa-0.7.17.simg  formationX@bioinfo-nas.ird.fr:~{% endhighlight %}

+ Then , connect to bioinfo-master.ird.fr and run the following commands:

 {% highlight bash %} srun -p short --pty bash -i